space88man/todomvc-mithril2/README.md

 This repo uses native Javascript modules and downloads the JS files from your webserver without the `.js` suffix; make sure your webserver does suitable URL rewriting.

+I.e.,  when js requests `import ... <some_module>`, the browser module loader will do a `GET <some_module>`; if the files on the webserver filesystem actually have the `.js` suffix, then you will need to have a rewrite rule to locate the correct file.
+Native module loading seems to be working with Chrome 77/Firefox 68.

 ## Development with Webpack